jwcalder/GraphLearning/README.md

 pip install -r requirements.txt python setup.py install --user
 ```

-There are some C extensions that need to be compiled when building the package.

-This package reproduces experiments from our paper

-Calder, Cook, Thorpe, Slepcev.
-[Poisson Learning: Graph Based Semi-Supervised Learning at Very Low Label Rates.](https://arxiv.org/abs/2006.11184) To appear in International Conference on Machine Learning (ICML) 2020.

 ## Getting started with basic experiments
 Below we outline some basic ways the package can be used.
 The [examples](https://github.com/jwcalder/GraphLearning/tree/master/examples) page from our GitHub repository contains several detailed example scripts that are useful for getting started.